wagaweb/waboot/README.md

 });
 ```

-`$widget_areas` is an associative array where the keys are widget area slugs.
+`$widget_areas` is an associative array where the keys are widget area slugs or id.
 Every widget area can have a set of params.

 _Standard wordpress sidebar params_ (see, for example, `twentysixteen_widgets_init()` in twentysixteen theme):